 15.Dino Radja|1967|210 cm|C|Croatia

 Alongside Toni Kukoc, Radja accomplished great things for KK Split early in his career, snatching back-to-back Euroleague titles in 1989, and 1990.
-This set him on the path to becoming one of the best European basketball players.
+This set him on the path to becoming one of the best European basketball players ever.
 The 210-cm Croatian earned Euroleague Final Four MVP honors in 1989, the same year he was the No. 40 pick (Celtics) in the NBA Draft.
 Boston later went to court in a legal tussle with KK Split over Radja’s rights.
 The latter team had refused to free him up.

 Eventually, the Celtics shelled out cash to KK Split to hasten Radja’s exit — though he had already left to train in Boston in 1989.
 Nevertheless, Radja went back to KK Split for one more season.
 His NBA debut didn’t occur in 1990.
 Instead, he honed his game for three more seasons in Europe, moving on to the Italian League club Il Messaggero Roma.
 Radja’s NBA career was short-lived, but he proved that Euro centers could be a productive force in the world’s best circuit.